 Sean tried not to gulp his lemonade.

-She said she’d come back in the winterAs the song ended there were tears rimming Molly’s lower eyelids.
+She said she’d come back in the winterAs the song ended tears began rimming Molly’s eyes.

 When the snow replaced the rain